chocomeowy/profile-os/README.md

 # Weekly OS

+Just made this public on 1st May Labour day.
+It runs on github actions and make your own AI life updates from a markdown file from google drive.
+I recommend creating a separate google drive and giving it the JSON token to try it out.

 A personal operating system check-in that runs every Sunday.

 Reads your `profile.md` from Google Drive, sends it to Gemini for reasoning,